Intercollegiate MRCS Part A

 Exam overview

 The Intercollegiate MRCS Part A is a five-hour MCQ exam consisting of two papers taken on the same day.
-The AM paper is three hours and the PM paper is two hours in duration, and the standard price is £550.
-We intend to deliver the examination as an online assessment, though the option of delivering this as a face to face exam may become available.
-We will confirm this with applicants in due course.
+The ABS paper is three hours and the PoSG paper is two hours in duration.

 First 4: We want to help you through your first four years of training.
-If you take MRCS Part B with us, we can save you up to £512.
+Save up to £512 when you take your MRCS Part B with us.

 Eligibility